MichaelRiess/robot/Readme.md

 #### How Can We Specify Rooms?

 * The example robot movements (example 1 and 2) specify special rooms (square and circular), but no interface is specified for how to submit them to the robot.
 Of course the contains() method of the room interface is sufficient for defining a room.
-The job of doing so (e.g. define a circular room) is outside the scope of this assignment.
+The job of doing so (e.g. define a circular room) is outside the scope of this assignment, but has been done for the square room in example 1 as a proof of concept.

 #### What Happens at Room Boundaries?